Wolverine (train): Equipment

 As of 2025, each Wolverine operates with two state-owned Siemens Charger locomotives, 3-5 Siemens Venture coaches, one Venture business class car, and one Venture cafe car.
 Amfleet and (until early-2025) Horizon cars are still sometimes used as the Venture cars are being gradually phased into service.
-The locomotives operate in push-pull configuration, with one locomotive on each end of the consist.
+The locomotives operate in top and tail configuration, with one locomotive on each end of the consist.
 Due to the FRA requirement of positive train control for operations above 79 mph, locomotives on the Wolverine are required to have Positive Train Control, supplied by Amtrak's Incremental Train Control System.
 Because of this modification the units equipped with PTC are usually captive to the Michigan services.

 Between 2016 and 2018 Michigan expected to take delivery of new bilevel cars which would displace the Horizons and Amfleets in regular service.
 In addition, in early 2014 the Michigan Department of Transportation issued a request for proposal aimed at acquiring additional passenger equipment for use between 2014 and 2017.

 In September 2014, the state of Michigan reached an agreement with Talgo, a Spanish railcar manufacturer, to buy two trainsets for the Wolverine, at a cost of $58 million.
 The trains had been previously built for the state of Wisconsin, before plans for expanded passenger rail service in that state were canceled and the trainsets placed in storage.
 The new equipment would have provided a substantial upgrade in passenger amenities over the Amtrak-owned railcars used on the route.
 Despite this proposal, the Talgo railcars remained at the Amtrak facility in Beech Grove until 2019 when they were moved back to Milwaukee.
 In 2019, the trains were being considered for use for the Amtrak Cascades route in the Pacific Northwest instead of in Michigan, but the trains were ultimately sold to Nigeria for use on the Lagos Rail Mass Transit.

 The bilevel car order never materialized due to the failure of a critical crash test by the manufacturer.
 In the end, the order was switched to new single-level Siemens Venture cars that are similar to the Brightline fleet.
 By January 2021, some Venture cars had been delivered to Amtrak for testing and were being deployed on the Wolverine route for test runs.

 Michigan was also involved in a joint purchase with other states to purchase the new Siemens Charger locomotives.